Hexagram 29 · ䷜

 Not filling to overflowing shows the central position is not yet fully developed.

-Bound with ropes and cords, shut in between thorn-hedged prison walls.
-For three years one does not succeed in rising.
+Bound with cords and ropes, Shut in between thorn-hedged prison walls: For three years one does not find the way.
 Misfortune.

 Small Image